What Is Montessori

 Montessori is a comprehensive educational approach from birth to adulthood based on the observation of children's needs in a variety of cultures all around the world.

-Beginning her work almost a century ago, Dr. Maria Montessori developed this educational approach based on her understanding and observation of children's natural learning tendencies as they unfold in prepared environments for multi-age groups (0-3, 3-6, 6-12, and 12-14).
+Beginning her work more than a century ago, Dr. Maria Montessori developed this educational approach based on her understanding and observation of children's natural learning tendencies as they unfold in prepared environments for multi-age groups (0-3, 3-6, 6-12, and 12-18).

 The Montessori environment contains specially designed, manipulative materials that invite children to engage in learning activities of their own individual choice.
 Under the guidance of a trained teacher, children in a Montessori classroom learn by making discoveries with the materials, cultivating concentration, motivation, self-discipline, and a love of learning.

 Today, Montessori schools are found worldwide, serving children from birth through adolescence.
-In the United States, there are more than 3,000 private Montessori schools and close to 200 public schools with Montessori-styled programs.
+In the United States, there are more than 4,000 private Montessori schools and close to 200 public schools with Montessori programs.